 A 2-3% increase in export by containers is expected to occur.
 Besides, the global fleet will also jump 1.5% with more new players showing up in 2022.

-2022 will see some easing in the ocean freight price thanks to the new supply, the rates are estimated to drop by about 30% but still can not go back to the level it was 2 years before.
+2022 will see some easing in the ocean freight price thanks to the new supply.
+According to Forbes, container shipping rates in the USA are estimated to drop by about 30% but still can not go back to the level it was 2 years before.

 3. Airfreight will be in stronger demand but the labor shortages may lead to slower processing.

-With the global eCommerce business growing rapidly and restocking from merchants, as an alternative transportation mode to sea freight, the demand for air cargo will continue to rise by 13.2% in 2022 according to the forecast by IATA.
+For now, the global eCommerce business is still growing rapidly and restocking from merchants.
+As an alternative transportation mode to sea freight, the demand for air cargo will continue to rise by 13.2% in 2022 according to the forecast by IATA.

-However, the air freight market is going to face new challenges like labor shortage and imbalance between growing demand and capacity that has not recovered completely.
+However, the air freight market is going to face new challenges like labor shortage.
+And the imbalance between growing demand and capacity still has not recovered completely in the market.

 4. Carriers control the prices, improving flexibility and shortening reaction time are keys to growth.